 UMSRS at a Glance

-UMSRS will take place over 2.5 days.
-The Symposium will open on Sunday night with dinner and a keynote talk.
-The Symposium is single-track (no concurrent sessions) so that all attendees hear all presentation and discussions.
+The UMSRS will open on Sunday with featured keynote talks.
+Technical sessions and panel discussions will be single-track (no concurrent sessions) so that all attendees hear the presentation and discussions.
 Keynote speakers will open each day followed by oral and poster presentations.

 Symposium Topics/Themes of Interest